Sigma-Ryden/Quadtree/README.md

 You can find other examples [here](https://github.com/Sigma-Ryden/Quadtree/tree/master/test).

 ## License:
-This library is an open source project licensed under: [MIT](https://opensource.org/licenses/MIT).
+This is an open source project licensed under: [MIT](https://opensource.org/licenses/MIT).